darthmanwe/Medical_Doc_Knowledge_Graph_System/README.md

 A complete Knowledge Graph-backed RAG system that ingests medical documents into a Neo4j property graph with full provenance traceability, implements five expert Cypher retrieval patterns, and evaluates graph-backed RAG against vector-only RAG on factual grounding and explainability.

+Aim is to create a proveable comparison for Graph-back RAG versus Vector-only RAG in a traceable manner.

 **Built with:** Python · Neo4j 5.x · FastAPI · Anthropic Claude · sentence-transformers · ChromaDB

 ---